|

 The key has to be fully depressed before the switch is activated.

-The key also controls the wheel movement.
+The key also controls the rotor stepping.
 Whenever a

-key is pressed, the rightmost wheel makes a single step before
+key is pressed, the rightmost rotor makes a single step before

 the switch is activated and a lamp is turned on.